 The cap was raised again late that year to $480 million, which, CRS notes, equated to $538 million by December 2010, according to the Navy.

 The biggest program change came in late 2011 when the Navy abandoned its plans to select only one of the two ship designs to anchor the future LCS fleet and asked Congress to approve a plan for a dual-block buy of both LCS versions.

 Congress approved that plan and during fiscal 2011 and funded the procurement of two LCSs at a cost of $1.17 billion.

 In a request made late last month that the U.S.(GAO) investigate LCS cost growth and related matters, Sen. John McCain (R-Ariz.), the top Republican of the Senate Armed Services Committee, puts the per-unit cost at less than $360 million.
 But that still means a higher LCS fleet price tag than what the Navy initially planned, defense analysts note.

 A fleet of 30 to 60 LCSs, CRS said in 2005, might cost $7.5 billion to $15 billion.
 But now the Pentagon estimates the total acquisition cost for 55 LCS sea frames alone to be about $37.4 billion.

-And, CRS cautions, “(the Defense Department) has not reported a total estimated acquisition cost for the entire LCS program, including costs for both 55 LCS sea frames and 64 LCS mission packages.”
+And, CRS cautions, “DOD (the) has not reported a total estimated acquisition cost for the entire LCS program, including costs for both 55 LCS sea frames and 64 LCS mission packages.”